Citigroup's Corbat faces tense analyst questions as he approaches exit

 “No fraud, no customer harm, no benefit around that,” he said.

-Reporting by Imani Moise in New York and Niket Nishant in Bengaluru; Writing by Anirban Sen; Editing by Patrick Graham, Sriraj Kalluvila and Nick Zieminski
+Reporting by Imani Moise in New York and Niket Nishant in Bengaluru; Writing by Anirban Sen; Editing by Patrick Graham, Sriraj Kalluvila, Nick Zieminski and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.